 The Commonwealth Disability (Access to Premises – Buildings) Standards (or the ‘Premises Standards’) came into force on 1 May 2011 under the Disability Discrimination Act 1992.
-The Building Code of Australia and the Premises Standards allow the use of ‘Alternative Solutions’ by using the ‘Performance Requirements’ within these documents in lieu of the prescriptive ‘Deemed-to-Satisfy’ provisions.
+The Building Code of Australia and the Premises Standards allow the use of ‘Performance Solutions’ by using the ‘Performance Requirements’ within these documents in lieu of the prescriptive ‘Deemed-to-Satisfy’ provisions.

 The Australian Building Codes Board has been quoted as stating that the use of a performance based approach to compliance ‘provides practitioners with a strong degree of flexibility to determine the most appropriate means for demonstrating compliance with the relevant Performance Requirements’.
 Hence this allows some level of creativity in how compliance (or a compliant building solution) can be achieved and could see the introduction of new materials, technologies or methodologies, which could also see some efficiencies, better outcomes and cost savings, whilst still meeting the relevant Performance Requirement.